-Isolation and Culturing of Peripheral Blood Lymphocytes, Cell line culturing, Viability assay, In vitro anticancer assay (MTT Assay), Genomic DNA & RNA isolation from Blood and Tissues.RFLP-PCR for identification of SNP's, RT-PCR for analyzing gene expression, PCR-SSCP technique for mutation identification, Evaluation of Antibody titre by direct ELISA,Methods for prototype development of Immunodiagnostics (ICT card), Preparation of chromosomes from blood samples
+Isolation and Culturing of Peripheral Blood Lymphocytes, Cell line culturing, Genomic DNA & RNA isolation from Blood and Tissues.
+RFLP-PCR for identification of SNP's, RT-PCR for analyzing gene expression, PCR-SSCP technique for mutation identification, Evaluation of Antibody titre by direct ELISA, Methods for prototype development of Immunodiagnostics (ICT card), Preparation of chromosomes from blood samples

-Course Outcome: Students in the basic science area will receive insights into the translational and clinical aspects of science and conversely students in clinical medicine will have the opportunity to gain new insights into molecular mechanisms, disease models and preclinical work.
+- 1. receive insights into the translational and clinical aspects of science and conversely students in clinical medicine - 2. gain new insights into molecular mechanisms, disease models and preclinical work. - 3. comprehend deleterious effects of reactive oxygen species and the remedial measures.